Patrolavia/darius/README.md

 # mdpadgo

-A simple server to hold your markdown documents.
+A simple server to hold markdown documents for your small company or personal use.

 ## Synopsis